sanjay-namdeo/notes/database/normalization.md

 Student(id, name, phone numbers)
 ```

-Student can have more than one phone numbers, so in this case phone numbers column will become multi valued attribute.
+Student can have more than one phone numbers, so in this case phone numbers column will become multivalued attribute.

-**To convert it to 1NF**, instead of storing multi valued data(multiple phone numbers) in one row, store one phone number in each row.
+**To convert it to 1NF**, instead of storing multivalued data(multiple phone numbers) in one row, store one phone number in each row.

 ### Second Normal Form
 A relation must be in *first normal form and should not contain any partial dependencies*.
 That means no non-prime attribute is dependent on any subset of a candidate key.